Alison Hunter Therapy - UKCP, MBACP

 You set the pace in therapy, I am there to act as a guide and work alongside you in your discoveries rather than give advice and be the 'expert'.

-In my private practice in the Southside of Glasgow, I offer both short-term goal-orientated counselling and more in-depth psychotherapy for adults experiencing a range of emotions affecting their quality of life.
+In my private practice in Glasgow's Southside and in the city centre, I offer both short-term goal-orientated counselling and more in-depth psychotherapy for adults experiencing a range of emotions affecting their quality of life.

 Have a look at my website for more information and call or email me to arrange a free phone consultation.